oabdullah3/Club-Management-System/README.md

 - **ExMemberNotUsingThisEquipment**: Thrown when a member is not using the specified equipment.
 - **ExOverlapRequest**: Thrown when a request period overlaps with an existing borrowing/request period.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.